-Black American militant Angela Davis urged black Americans to unite in the struggle against imperialism, during her recent visit to Tanzania.
+Background: Black American militant Angela Davis urged black Americans to unite in the struggle against imperialism, during her recent visit to Tanzania.
 She arrived in Dar-es-Salaam last Monday (20 August).
 Her week-long visit was at the invitation of the ruling Tanganyika African National Union party.

 Miss Davis told reporters that Afro-Americans should struggle wherever they happened to be, rather than advocating a "Back to Africa" movement.
 She added," U.S. imperialism is our enemy at home, and we know that Portuguese colonialism is being supported by the U.S. government.

 She declared that "to be successful, the blacks in America and our brothers in Africa have to rally behind one another in order to liberate all blacks around the world."